 Transit services are essential for thousands of people who rely on our system to move around the region, including essential service workers and health care professionals who are on the front lines in our fight against COVID-19.

 By working together, we will get through this public health crisis and in the face of this unprecedented challenge, we can ensure that our region keeps moving and our customers stay connected to the people and places that matter most.

 What does "physical distancing" mean when I'm taking transit?

 According to BC Centre for Disease Control, physical distancing means keeping a minimum distance of two metres (or six-and-a-half feet) from one another.
-This is a way to limit close contact, thereby slowing the spread of COVID-19.

 How can I protect myself while using transit?